nazim806/Trivia-Game/README.md

 **Technology**

-This project was built with JavaScript, jQuery, Bootstrap, HTML, and CSS.
+This project was built with:

+HTML5

+CSS3

+JavaScript,

+jQuery, and

+Bootstrap.

 Most all of the HTML content is generated dynamically through JavaScript.